ShawnHymel/rpi-cm4-carrier-template/README.md

 A template to help you design your own Raspbeery Pi Compute Module 4 daughterboard.
 The template comes with the CM4 KiCad library and gives an initial placement of Hirose connectors.

-**IMPORTANT!** The CM4 library parts from the IO board KiCad files ([found here](http://datasheets.raspberrypi.org/cm4io/CM4IO-KiCAD.zip)) require KiCad 6.
+**IMPORTANT!** This project require KiCad 6.
 As KiCad 6 is not out yet, you will need to install a [nightly build of KiCad](https://kicad-downloads.s3.cern.ch/index.html?prefix=windows/nightly/).
 As a result, you may find bugs in the pre-release of v6.0.
 Things seem to be working with the 2020-10-29 build for me.

+This project uses the CM4 library parts from the IO board KiCad files ([found here](http://datasheets.raspberrypi.org/cm4io/CM4IO-KiCAD.zip)).

 ## License